gvwilson/thirdbit/fiction/iffy/index.md

 She struggled to pull her arms out of the ecosuit.*

 *"It's joey," Honesty said beside her, already in der suit.
-"Everythin's gonna be joey.
+"Everythin's gonna be joey—you'll see."
-We're gonna __make__ it joey.
-You'll see."
 With a barely perceptible whir der head detached from the rest of der body and rose into the air.
 Beneath them,